-The Events app was designed for a small user-base of event creators and social butterflies who nudged their friends to come out and play.
+The Events app was designed for a small user-base of event creators and socialites with high engagement leverage in the Facebook feed.

-The app was designed and built from 2015 to 2016, with an official launch in Oct 2016.
-It was eventually renamed "Local".
+The app was launched in Oct 2016.
+It was eventually renamed "Local" until its shutdown in 2020.

 The Case for a Separate Events App